jonzeper/MLB-Gameday-Data-Loader/Readme.md

 		inning_Scores.xml
 			only useful for realtime gameday feed

-	linescore.xml
-		Some more info about the game - includes team nicknames

 	pbp/
 		This contains detailed info about each atbat including result and xy for each pitch I guess we only need to get the pitchers folder here since they'll have the same info in each folder?